Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents: User Study

-In this task, participants needed to use an AI Agent to produce an itinerary of a 3-day holiday to a location of their choice, including flight tickets, housing arrangements, sightseeing, and other activities of interest.
-This task involved orchestration (Section ~\ref{ref:taxonomy-orchestration}) in that it requires the agent to complete individual steps by navigating real UIs on an active computer, as can be seen in Figure ~\ref{fig:manus-computer}.
+\paragraph{\orchestration{} Task: Holiday Planning.} In this task, participants used an AI Agent to produce an itinerary of a 3-day holiday to a location of their choice, including flight tickets, housing arrangements, sightseeing, and other activities of interest.
+This task involved orchestration (Section ~\ref{ref:taxonomy-orchestration}) in that it requires the agent to complete individual steps by navigating real UIs on an active computer.
+The task required the agent to navigate flight aggregators, elicit user preferences for activities, and synthesize results into a coherent schedule under complex constraints (budget, seasonal availability, personal preferences).
+Holiday planning is a familiar, emotionally salient task --- the non-trivial costs and personal nature of travel raise the stakes of delegation.

-First, the user needed to identify the ideal destination for the trip, with or without the help of the AI agent.
-Second, they needed to choose flights to and from this location, from a list of options that the AI agent found by entering their preferences into and browsing the websites of airlines and flight aggregators.
-Third, the agent needed to elicit the user's preferences for the trip's activities such as sightseeing and dining, perform a number of searches to retrieve them, and present a personalized list in real time.
-Finally, the agent needed to combine all of these into a coherent schedule that was suitable for an end-user.
-The task required planning to consider a number of complex constraints: e.g., seasonal variation in sightseeing attractions, budget constraints, personal preferences for flights, activities, and hotels.

-\paragraph{Alignment with Task Criteria} Traveling on holiday is a common activity for people in the United States, where all participants were located during our study.
-Generally, people project their interests and personal preferences in the locations they choose to travel to and the activities they engage in, which combined with the non-trivial costs of a holiday, raise the emotional stakes of the task.
-All participants in the pilot study were able to complete this task in 20 minutes.

-Agents that claim to perform this type of task must support Web search, Computer Use, or the Model Context Protocol (MCP).
-This is needed to navigate the appropriate websites and provide the user's travel information to surface relevant flights, housing accommodations, and activity recommendations.
-Users typically want economical options, which means browsing many websites.
-Given the number of input data points involved, users are typically unable to provide all the relevant details.
-The agent must be willing to proactively confirm details or prompt the user if they will affect the itinerary, which requires some memory and autonomy.